bhuwanpaudel/microservice_complexity_analysis/README.md

 - Walks through a Maven, Node, Python, Go, and Gradle-based project.
 - Inspects dependency files (`pom.xml`, `package.json`, `requirements.txt`, etc.).
 - Parses annotations and routing calls to discover REST endpoints.
-- Scans code for HTTP, gRPC, curl, and fetch calls to count cross-service interactions.
+- Scans code for HTTP, gRPC, curl, and fetch calls to count inter-service communications.
 - Checks out historical commits at weekly or monthly intervals to build a time series dataset.
 - Outputs a CSV with per-snapshot complexity indicators and lists.